On turning 60, I thought I should take stock to ponder if have spent my years usefully.

 - I began writing a play on the life of Frederick Douglass.

-- I’ve started writing my fourth book on the Irish peace process.
+- I’ve started writing my fourth book on the Irish peace process… which has given me the idea for another play.

 Still, once more onto the breach, once more.